pylint-dev/pylint/doc/user_guide/checkers/features.rst

 :return-outside-function (E0104): *Return outside function* Used when a "return" statement is found outside a function or method.
-:return-arg-in-generator (E0106): *Return with argument inside generator* Used when a "return" statement with an argument is found outside in a generator function or method (e.g. with some "yield" statements).
+:return-arg-in-generator (E0106): *Return with argument inside generator* Used when a "return" statement with an argument is found in a generator function or method (e.g. with some "yield" statements).
 This message can't be emitted when using Python >= 3.3.
 :invalid-star-assignment-target (E0113): *Starred assignment target must be in a list or tuple* Emitted when a star expression is used as a starred assignment target.
 :bad-reversed-sequence (E0111): *The first reversed() argument is not a sequence*